hongyanz/multibranch/README.md

 # Deep-Neural-Networks-with-Multi-Branch-Architectures-Are-Less-Non-Convex

-This is the code for the paper "Deep Neural Networks with Multi-Branch Architectures Are Less Non-Convex" in AISTATS 2019.
+This is the code for the paper "Deep Neural Networks with Multi-Branch Architectures Are Less Non-Convex" in AISTATS 2019 by Hongyang Zhang, Junru Shao, and Ruslan Salakhutdinov.

 The code is written in python and requires numpy, torch, torchvision and the tqdm library.